ansible/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

 stderr
 ``````
-Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc), this field contains the error output of these utilities.
+Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, and so on), this field contains the error output of these utilities.

     .. code-block:: console